create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 Returns a SFQuaternion whose value is the spherical linear interpolation between this object's quaternion and *destQuaternion* at value 0 <= *t* <= 1.
 For *t* = 0, the value is this object's quaternion.
 For *t* = 1, the value is *destQuaternion*.

+Both quaternions must be normalized.
+If either quaternion is not normalized, the result is undefined.
+The interpolation always follows the shortest path on the unit hypersphere.
+If the dot product between the two quaternions is negative, the destination quaternion is implicitly negated to ensure the shortest interpolation path.

 #### **subtract** (*other: SFQuaternion*): SFVec2d/f

 Returns an SFQuaternion whose value is the passed SFQuaternion subtracted, componentwise, from the object.